From

 We had become unworthy to pray,

-but God in his goodness allowed us to speak with him.
+but God in His goodness allowed us to speak with Him.
 Our prayer is incense

-that gives him the greatest pleasure.
+that gives Him the greatest glory.

 My little children, your hearts